ChuongNguyen7/S-DES/README.md

 * Where x is an integer
 * Plain-x.txt contains plaintext
 * Crypt-x.txt contains encrypted text
-* Your outpubile just reverses the file name
+* Your output just reverses the file name
 – E.g., if you read crypt-6.txt, your output file is named plain-6.txt

 Operation